sfu-rsl/symrustc_toolchain/generated/README.rst

 from SymRustC, however, doing so may make the testing of respective components easier.
-Also, since some significant part of the build time is dedicated to the build of LLVM, this separation permits the monitoring of each separated component compilation-time while drawing up benchmark statistics.
+Also, since some significant part of the build time is dedicated to the build of LLVM, this separation permits the fine-grain monitoring of each separated component and compilation-time while drawing up benchmark statistics.

 .. code:: Dockerfile